1. ElectroBraid® Commitment to Safety

 Tensioning Kit:

-To tighten the braid, you will need at least one ElectroBraid® tensioning kit to tighten the braid.
-A second tensioning kit is required for paddocks 1 acre and larger to properly tighten the fence.
+To tighten the braid, you'll need at least one ElectroBraid® tensioning kit.
+A second tensioning kit is required for paddocks 1 acre and larger to tighten the fence properly.

 5. Tools Required